Serena1999/Thesis_code/codiciTesi/README.md

 - "analysis_rhok_vs_T.cpp": Starting from dedicated files ("mon.dat"), computes total monopole density per configuration.
 Averages over configurations at each temperature T. Plots <rho_tot/T^3> with its error vs temperature.

 - "cluster_lenght.cpp": starting from dedicated files ("mon_clusters.dat"), for each configuration, it calculates the length of the largest cluster (max_l) and the sum of the lengths of all clusters present (sum_l).
 With this information, it calculates the parameter r_c = max_l/sum_l for each gauge configuration.
 It then estimates the mean <r_c> and the standard deviation from the mean over all configurations.
 It returns an output .txt file with temperature, <r_c> and standard deviation and an image for <r_c> vs temperature.

+- "0Tfile_visual_monte_carlo_history.cpp": visualization of Monte Carlo history of fermionic files at zero temperature.

+- "0T_autocorr_check.cpp":  implements the blocking technique and ranges over different block sizes dim_block, returning the plot of variance vs dim_block for all files specified in file_list_therm_0T.txt, in the 1-columns format.

+- "0T_ff.cpp": visualization of the mean values ​​of the chiral condensate at (approximately) zero temperature (with corresponding standard deviation) as a function of the temperature.

+- "visual_reff_subtract0T.cpp": visualization of chiral condensate vs temperature, with additive renormalization constant subtracted via 0-temperature evaluation.